 Advantages and Disadvantages of a Blanket Purchase Order

-While the benefits of BPOs are numerous and varied, there are some drawbacks to using blanket purchase orders.
-Before deciding to implement a blanket purchase order template for buying or selling transactions, learn more about their advantages and disadvantages.
+While the benefits of BPOs are numerous and varied, there are drawbacks to using blanket purchase orders.
+Before implementing a BPO for buying or selling transactions, learn more about its advantages and disadvantages.

 Advantages of a Blanket Purchase Order